em3ndez/tiny-web-server/README.md

 }};
 ```

+### Application-scoped components

 We could have used the `ctx.getDep(..)` way of depending on JDBI, to aid mocking during test automation.
 But in the
 above example, we just have an  instance `jdbi` that is visible to all the filters and endpoints duly composed.
-It is up to you which way you develop with TinyWeb
+It is up to you which way you develop with TinyWeb.

 ## Secure Channels